cfsimplicity/spreadsheet-cfml/README.md

 ```

 ##Test Suite
-The automated tests require [TestBox 2.1](https://github.com/Ortus-Solutions/TestBox).
+The automated tests require [TestBox 2.1](https://github.com/Ortus-Solutions/TestBox) or later.
 You will need to create an application mapping for `/testbox`

 ##Credits